Sputnik (news agency): International bans and restrictions

 In July 2019, British Foreign and Commonwealth Office banned both RT and Sputnik from attending the Global Conference for Media Freedom in London for "their active role in spreading disinformation".
 The Russian Embassy called the decision "direct politically motivated discrimination".
 European Union External Action East StratCom Task Force and separate fact-checkers have discerned reoccurrences of Sputnik and RT publishing false information.

 In January 2020, the Estonian offices of Sputnik were closed after police warned its journalists about potential criminal charges.
 The action taken by the Estonian government was a result of European Union sanctions imposed on Dmitry Kiselyov.
 Banks in Estonia suspended Sputnik related accounts in October 2019.

 Following the Russian invasion of Ukraine in late February 2022, the president of the European Commission, Ursula von der Leyen, announced the banning of Sputnik, along with RT and their subsidiaries, from the European Union.
 Social media services including Facebook, Instagram, TikTok, and YouTube blocked Sputnik and RT content for their European Union users, while Reddit blocked outgoing links to Sputnik's and RT's websites in all regions.
 On 2 March, an EU regulation was published, which put the ban in force.
 Microsoft and Apple Inc. responded by removing the Sputnik and RT apps from the Microsoft Store and the App Store, respectively.
 On 11 March, YouTube blocked Sputnik and RT worldwide.

 On 13 September 2023, the bureau chief of Sputnik Moldova, Vitaly Denisov, was deported and banned entry into the country for 10 years.
 Moldova's General Inspectorate for Migration stated that Denisov's presence in Moldova "endangers the informational security of our country."
 Daniel Voda, the Moldovan press secretary, stated that Sputnik was "constantly dealing with informational attacks, lies, propaganda and disinformation."
 Russian Foreign Ministry spokeswoman Maria Zakharova called the deportation "ugly" and promised "retaliatory measures."
-Moldova believes Denisov is a Russian Colonel and GRU officer.
+Moldova believed Denisov was a Russian colonel and GRU officer.